fossas/faktory-plugins/README.md

 Passing job arguments

 arguments for jobs can be passed using `args = [1,2,3]` or using `[[cron.job.args]]` and adding key, pair values.

+### Expiring Jobs

+Jobs can be configured to automatically expire after a preset time has passed by setting the `expires_at` custom attribute to an ISO8601 timestamp.
+Alternatively, you can set the `expires_in` custom attribute to a Golang Duration string to expire a job a given duration after it was enqueued.

 ## License